 Acute rhinitis: Inflammation of the nose that occurs for only a few days.
-Typically this is caused by a virus ("a cold"); if it goes on beyond a week then it is probably a bacterial infection.
+Typically this is caused by a virus ("a cold").
+If it goes on beyond a week, it is probably a bacterial infection.

-Allergens: Normally harmless substances which cause an exaggerated allergic reaction (inflammatory response) in sensitive people.
+Allergens: Normally harmless substances that cause an exaggerated allergic reaction (inflammatory response) in sensitive people.

 Allergic rhinitis: Medical term for hay fever, a condition due to allergy that mimics a chronic cold.
 (Hay fever is a misnomer since hay is not a usual cause of this problem and there is no fever).
 Many substances can cause the symptoms of allergic rhinitis, the correct term for this reaction.
 (Rhinitis means "irritation of the nose" and is a derivative of Rhino, meaning "nose.")
 Symptoms include nasal congestion, a clear runny nose, sneezing, nose and eye itching, eye redness, and tearing of the eyes.
 Post-nasal dripping of clear mucus frequently causes a cough.
 Loss of smell is common, and loss of taste occurs occasionally.
 Nose bleeding may occur if the condition is severe.

 Chronic rhinitis: inflammation of the nose that goes on for weeks to months which is different from "a cold", and may be caused by allergy, nasal irritants, or structural or physiological problems.

-Hay fever: A seasonal allergy to airborne particles characterized by runny/itchy nose and eyes, sneezing, itchy throat, excess mucus, and nasal congestion.
+Hay fever: A seasonal allergy to airborne particles characterized by runny or itchy nose and eyes, sneezing, itchy throat, excess mucus, and nasal congestion.
 It is a misnomer because it is not caused by hay and it does not produce a fever.